-Most folks do not know how to make ginger ale, yet it is one of the easiest drinks to whip up yourself in a matter of minutes.
-The bonus of making it at home is that you can traditionally ferment it, meaning it is loaded with beneficial bacteria known as probiotics as well as enzymes, and you can use healthy ingredients to boot!
+Most folks do not know how to make homemade ginger ale, yet it is one of the easiest drinks to whip up yourself in a matter of minutes.
+The bonus of making ginger ale at home is that you can traditionally ferment it, meaning it is loaded with beneficial bacteria known as probiotics as well as enzymes, and you can use healthy ingredients to boot!

 Fermentation of grains, fruits and herbs for the production of health promoting, refreshing and delicious drinks is nearly universal in ethnic cuisines but this practice has been largely forgotten with the rise of factory produced sodas that have no redeeming nutritional benefit and only encourage obesity and other chronic ailments.